 There are three gradations of criminal offenses, Felonies, Misdemeanors, and Summaries.
 Felonies being the most serious and summary offenses the least serious.
-If you have been charged with a misdemeanor call our Misdemeanor Lawyers Today for a Free Consultation.
+If you have been charged with a misdemeanor call our Misdemeanor Attorney Today for a Free Consultation.
 Besides incarceration there are other serious repercussions you may suffer.
 Long periods of reporting probation, loss of driving privileges, Meghan’s Law issues, significant fines and costs.
 Like many other states, Pennsylvania has three categories of misdemeanors:

 - First-Degree – a maximum five-year sentence, and a maximum $10,000 fine

 - Second-Degree – a maximum two-year sentence, and a maximum $5,000 fine

 - Third-Degree – a maximum one-year sentence, and a maximum $2,500 fine